November 2022 Great Lakes winter storm: Preparations

 Winter weather advisories were in place for six states: Pennsylvania, New York, Ohio, Michigan, Indiana, and Wisconsin.
 New York Governor Kathy Hochul declared a state of emergency for 11 counties.
 The Buffalo Bills–Cleveland Browns game was moved to Detroit.
 Numerous flights were cancelled at the Buffalo Niagara International Airport.
-The Buffalo Skyway was closed temporarily.
-The New York Thruway west of Exit 46, the road closed on November 17 at 4pm EST. Multiple Amtrak stations such as Buffalo, Niagara Falls and Depew, and Erie County suspended all bus service.
+The Buffalo Skyway was closed temporarily, and the New York Thruway was closed west of Exit 46 on the afternoon of November 17.
+Multiple Amtrak stations such as Buffalo, Niagara Falls and Depew, and Erie County suspended all bus service.